sebVrg/universal-code-description/README.md

     "author": "Cyril"
 }
 ```
-A short description per repository based on package.json or composer.json check if the code is available on nmp or packagist and travis.
+The API provide a short description per repository.
+Based on package.json or composer.json check if the code is available on nmp or packagist and travis.
+The hosted demo allow all origins.

 ## Installation
 Clone this repository